 How much?
 These babies all cost £5 or less (the classic’s just £4).
 Order lots.
 And some sides.

 What’s the vibe?
 Sichuan noodles, buns and dumplings kick like a kung-fu fighter at this Communist Revolution kitsch-clad spot on Chinatown’s fringes.

 When to go When your taste buds are in need of defibrillating.

 What to eat The house baozi buns, Chengdu dan dan noodles, and a spicy cucumber salad.

 How much?
-The flavours might sock you in the face but the bill won’t: £20 for two.Read more
+The flavours might sock you in the face but the bill won’t: £10 for one.

 What’s the vibe?
 Bright colours, IKEA-style furniture and walls plastered with Polaroid snaps of happy diners.

 When to go Only the seriously hungry need apply.

 What to eat Rib-sticking renditions of the Korean staple, bibimbap: a layered dish of rice, spiced vegetables and meat topped with a fried egg.